max-durnea/HTB_NOTES/Network_Enumeration.md

 ## NMAP
-"TCP connect Scan is considered the most accurate scan, but not the stealthiest" "UDP scans are slower as udp is a stateless protocol"
+"TCP connect Scan is considered the most accurate scan, but not the stealthiest" "UDP scans are slower as udp is a stateless protocol" "xsltproc command is used to transform XML files into HTML files"
 ### Syntax:
 ```nmap <scan types> <options> <target>```